tippexs/nginx-njs-waf-cve2021-44228/README.md

 something that will prevent requests from coming through the proxy layer we have just created a small njs script / configuration that will scan the `URI`, all incoming `headers` as well as the POST body for know strings.

 ## Disclaimer
-This configuration is not an official support tool our NGINX and F5 support are aware of at this point.
+This configuration is not officially supported by NGINX and F5.
 Please track issues in this repository.

 ## Prerequisite
 NGINX njs module (> 0.4.0)